Spanish Picnic Menu Recipe Ideas – Amazing Tapas, Hams and Drinks

 Flan – Personally not one of my favorites but it is a dish you spot everywhere you go in Spain.
 It’s essentially a crème caramel made from condensed milk, evaporated milk, egg yolks and vanilla.
 Flans can be made as small or large as you desire meaning storage is not compromised in your picnic basket.

-Churros – Mostly eaten for breakfast in similar fashion to the French eating pain au chocolats, Churros are better off served as a dessert in my eyes.
+Churros – Mostly eaten for breakfast in a similar fashion to the French eating pain au chocolats, Churros are better off served as a dessert in my eyes.
 Deep fried choux pastry sprinkled with lashings of sugar and dipped in melted chocolate is the only way these should be attempted.

 Spanish Picnic Drinks